Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

-\textit{Challenges of SDS.} Using transformer-based architectures for long documents is challenging because of the quadratic time and memory complexity \citep{VaswaniSPU17a}.
+\textit{Challenges of SDS.} Very long documents are inherently more challenging to summarize than shorter ones, as the relevance of more text sections needs to be taken into account.
+The quadratic time and memory complexity of commonly employed Transformers hinders their direct use for the task \citep{VaswaniSPU17a}.
 This limitation is mitigated by specialized architectures like Longformer \citep{BeltagyPC20b}, which employ a linearly scaling attention mechanism.
-Besides this, summarization systems often lack faithfulness to the source text and tend to hallucinate information \citep{MaynezNBM20}.
+Besides this, abstractive summarization systems often lack faithfulness to the source text and tend to hallucinate information \citep{MaynezNBM20}.
+Some work addresses the faithfulness of pretrained LMs for document-grounded text generation (e.g., summarization), which we cover in \Cref{sec:challenges_factuality}.